bsLab/jc/README.md

 **`Require(<module>)`**

 This function is provided by the compiler and is the operational equivalent *require* function used in *node.js* to include (import) modules.
 In all modules to be included all *require* calls should be replaced by respective *Require* calls.
 In contrast to *require* no path qualifiers has to be added.
 E.g., `require('./../lib/file')` &rArr; `Require('lib/file')`.
-The *Require* function embed the module code in the bundled target file.
+The *Require* function embeds the module code in the bundled target file.
 Without minification, the code can be easily found in the bundled file:

 ```
 Source file lib/X.js: